Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Datasets

 \subsection{New Image Dataset}

-We synthesize two new datasets, dubbed \textbf{SICE\_Grad} and \textbf{SICE\_Mix}, based on the SICE \cite{cai2018learning} dataset.
+We synthesize two new datasets, dubbed \textbf{SICE\_Grad} and \textbf{SICE\_Mix}, based on the SICE~\cite{cai2018learning} dataset.
 To obtain these two datasets, we first reshape the original SICE dataset to a resolution of 600 $\times$ 900.
 After that, we obtain panels from images in SICE with the same background but different exposures.
 The next step is different for SICE\_Grad and SICE\_Mix.
 For SICE\_Grad, we arrange the panels from low exposure to high exposure.
 To make it more challenging, we randomly placed some normally exposed panels at the end instead of at the mid.
 For SICE\_Mix, we permute all panels at random.
 Example images for the original SICE and the proposal SICE\_Grad and SICE\_Mix are in Fig. \ref{fig:SICE_Example}.
+The panel width is $\frac{1}{7}$ of the image width.
 The table summary for SICE\_Grad and SICE\_Mix is shown in Tab. \ref{tab:dataset}.

-Our SICE\_Grad and SICE\_Mix dataset has two significant advantages over existing datasets.
-Firstly, they are synthesized by permuting the panels of the SICE dataset.
-Therefore, we can use SICE\_Grad or SICE\_Mix paired with reshaped SICE dataset for training the supervised learning methods.
-On the other hand, we can also use SICE\_Grad and SICE\_Mix as testing datasets.
-Secondly, SICE\_Grad and SICE\_Mix contain extremely uneven exposure within a single image, often seen in real-world applications like UAVs.
+Our SICE\_Grad and SICE\_Mix dataset has two distinct advantages over existing datasets.
+(1) SICE\_Grad and SICE\_Mix are synthesized through permuting the panels within the SICE dataset. which enables their use in conjunction with the SICE dataset for training supervised learning methods.
+Meanwhile, they are suitable as testing datasets.
+(2) SICE\_Grad and SICE\_Mix exhibit extremely uneven exposure within individual images, a common occurrence in real-world scenarios like UAV.